Zacarias da Costa

 Professionally, Minister da Costa has worked with the Asian Development Bank (ADB) for four years as Inter-Agency Coordinator and Project Administration and Implementation Specialist.
 He was also a USAID Advisor on Private Sector Development Project and Head of Information Coordination and Monitoring Unit.

 Prior to the Independence of Timor-Leste, the Minister was a key figure in the CNRT (National Council of Maubere Resistance) Political Committee and the Coordinating Committee for the Diplomatic Front as the Permanent Representative to the European Union and International Organizations in Geneva covering the period 1985–2000.
 Another key function of the Minister was the coordination of the Secretariat of the Inter Parliamentary-Group of the European Parliament for Timor-Leste.

 Currently Minister da Costa holds a number of voluntary positions including National Vice-president of the Timor-Leste Red Cross and is heavily involved with NGO's and Cultural and Sporting organizations.

 Minister da Costa worked as a teacher and journalist in Portugal before joining the Timorese Resistance Movement and holds a degree in Classical Humanities from the Catholic University of Portugal (UCP) and a Certificate on Human Rights from the International Institute of Human Rights, in Strasbourg (France).

-Minister da Costa is married to East Timor's UN Representative Milena Pires.
+Minister da Costa is married to East Timor's former UN Representative Milena Pires.

 On 17 July 2021, da Costa took over as Executive Secretary of the Community of Portuguese Language Countries from Francisco Ribeiro Telles, at the Summit of Lusophony in Luanda, Angola, becoming the first East Timorese person to hold the office.
+At the 14th Conference in São Tomé, he was re-elected for an additional 2 years as head of the CPLP.